Freshman Admissions FAQs

 From questions about Fisher's location and history, to what majors and minors we offer, we've got answers to your questions.

 National surveys state that most students enroll at a college within 1-3 hours from home, and St. John Fisher College students follow the national trend.
 90% of Fisher students are from New York State.
-Other states represented are Pennsylvania, New Jersey, Connecticut, Ohio, Florida, California, and Arizona.
+Other states represented are Pennsylvania, New Jersey, Connecticut, Ohio, Florida, California, Arizona, and Puerto Rico.

 The admissions committee bases admission decisions on you as an overall student.
 It's important to include a teacher/guidance counselor recommendation, information regarding any extracurricular activities/volunteer work, a personal statement or essay or graded paper of at least 250 words, and any additional information you would like us to have.